Frisco Vacation Guide

 When is the best time to visit parks in Frisco TX?

-Spring (March through May) offers the best weather with temperatures of 65–85°F, wildflower displays, and peak bird migration.
+Spring (March through May) offers the best weather, with temperatures of 65–85°F, wildflower displays, and peak bird migration.
 Fall (September through November) is also excellent.
-Summer visits should focus on splash pads, shaded trails, and early morning or evening activities to avoid extreme heat.
+Summer visits should focus on splash pads, shaded trails, and early-morning or evening activity to beat the heat.